BasisResearch/chirho/README.rst

    pip install chirho[extras]

-Make sure that the models come from the same release version of the `Causal Pyro source code <https://github.com/BasisResearch/chirho/releases>`__ as you have installed.
+Make sure that the models come from the same release version of the `ChiRho source code <https://github.com/BasisResearch/chirho/releases>`__ as you have installed.

 Getting Started
 ---------------

-Below is a simple example of how to use Causal Pyro to answer an interventional question.
+Below is a simple example of how to use ChiRho to answer an interventional question.
 For more in-depth examples, go to `Learn more <#learn-more>`__.